-D Cadd9 G Chord Progression is a free video lesson by Peter Vogl that will teach you how to play a very popular chord progression that works for acoustic or electric guitar.
-Peter will cover how to play the D, Cadd9, and G chords and then teach you a strum pattern to go with it.
+D Cadd9 G Chord Progression is a free video lesson by Peter Vogl that will teach you how to play a very popular guitar chord progression that works for acoustic or electric guitar.
+Peter will start by teach you the D, Cadd9, and G chords and then cover a strum pattern to go with it.
 The lesson will also cover how to change chords quickly and smoothly.
 Below you will find the video, chord charts, and further explanation.
-Also, be sure to check out our Most Common Strum Pattern premium download for further learning.
+For more easy chord progressions and ideas, check out our Most Common Strum Pattern premium download.

 Here are the chord charts for this lesson